digital-work-lab/open-source-project/docs/week_2_git_notebook_committing.md

 ## Part 1: Clone the repository <a id="clone"></a>

-<p style="max-width: 800px; margin-left: 0; margin-right: 0; text-align: justify;">In this part, we work with an existing project.
-To download the example, run the following commands:</p>
+In this part, we work with an existing project.
+To download the example, run the following commands:

 ```python